Five years after its launch, website building platform Strikingly raises $6M Series A

 Co-founder and CEO David Chen says Strikingly’s new funding will be spent on user acquisition and adding more features to its platform.
 The startup waited five years before raising its Series A because it became profitable the second month after its launch in 2012.
 At first this was just “ramen profitability,” but it was enough to sustain the founding team (which also includes chief product officer Teng Bao and chief technology officer Dafeng Guo) and support the startup’s organic growth.
 Strikingly took part in Y Combinator’s winter 2013 class and while it hasn’t disclosed its current user numbers, the company says it now has users in 200 countries.

-Now Strikingly wants to marketing more aggressively and take advantage of growth opportunities in emerging markets in Southeast Asia, Latin America and Africa.
-The company has already doubled its employees since the beginning of the year to a current headcount of 150.
+Now Strikingly wants to market more aggressively and take advantage of growth opportunities in emerging markets in Southeast Asia, Latin America and Africa.
+The company has already doubled its employee headcount since the beginning of the year to 150.
 Many of Strikingly’s new hires were made for its product development team.
 While about half of Strikingly’s customers use it to launch personal websites, a lot of its users are freelancers and design agencies who create sites for clients, so the company also recently started a reseller program.

-“I think it’s quite a healthy business all around, but we’ve been trying to boil down our company culture and core offerings, so we are ready to actually grow, ” says Chen.
+“I think it’s quite a healthy business all around, but we’ve been trying to boil down our company culture and core offerings, so we are ready to actually grow,” says Chen.

 Part of Strikingly’s Series A will be used to add more features to its mobile editor, which will help it attract more customers in mobile-first markets like Southeast Asia.
 Chen says the app was designed to be a standalone editor, instead of a complement to its desktop editor.
 This means that users can manage their account, create sites and publish them using only their smartphones.